veracross/capistrano-asg/README.md

-# ELBAS (Elastic Load Balancer & AutoScaling)
+# capistrano-asg

+This is a fork of [lserman/capistrano-elbas](https://github.com/lserman/capistrano-elbas), updated with new features and Capistrano 3 conventions.

-ELBAS was written to ease the deployment of Rails applications to AWS AutoScale groups.
-ELBAS will:
+capistrano-asg was written to ease the deployment of Rails applications to AWS AutoScale groups. capistrano-asg will:

 - Deploy your code to each running instance connected to a given AutoScale group
 - After deployment, create an AMI from one of the running instances
 - Attach the AMI with the new code to a new AWS Launch Configuration
 - Update your AutoScale group to use the new launch configuration
-- Delete any old AMIs created by ELBAS
+- Delete any old AMIs created by capistrano-asg
-- Delete any old launch configurations created by ELBAS
+- Delete any old launch configurations created by capistrano-asg

 This ensures that your current and future servers will be running the newly deployed code.

 ## Installation

-`gem 'elbas'`
+`gem 'capistrano-asg'`

 Add this statement to your Capfile:

-`require 'elbas/capistrano'`
+`require 'capistrano/asg'`

 ## Configuration